Synchronizing block devices

 Blocksync does for block devices what rsync does for files.
-Like rsync it only transfers changes, saving bandwidth, write operations and time, but like dd it works on files and block devices alike.
+Like rsync it only transfers changes, saving bandwidth, write operations and time, but like dd it works on both files and block devices alike.

 At work we ran into a problem with daily copying large binary backup images to an off-site backup server.
 The images were multiple terabytes each, with only small changes from day to day.
 Typically you would use rsync to only transfer changes but source and destination were block devices, so file based tools wouldn't work.
-The best we could do was dd over ssh to copy the entire image, on a daily basis.
+The best we could do was dd over ssh to copy the entire image on a daily basis.
 This is not particularly efficient and takes a quite lot of time, but it got the job done.
 Over time the dataset grew and one day copying the images took over 24 hours to complete.
 So we decided to look for a better solution.

 Searching the internet I found several possible solutions, all with their advantages and disadvantages.
 For us the most promising option seemed to be blocksync.
 It's a Python script that can synchronize with a remote machine, uses delta transfer and, most importantly, works on block devices.
-Researching bit further I found at least 7 more similar scripts, on Github alone, mostly also named blocksync.
+Researching a bit further I found at least 7 more similar scripts, on Github alone, mostly also named blocksync.
 Each version had some specific additions or changes, but they were mostly the same.
 Some had features I'd like to use, but there didn't seem to be a single version that ticked all the boxes.

 Earlier I had dismissed the idea to write our own synchronization tool on the basis that there must be something out there already that works.
 There is probably a tool like rsync, that has been developed over decades and is already better suited and better tested than anything we could make ourselves.
 Besides, writing our own tool seems like opening up yet another can of worms.